openedx/docs.openedx.org/source/developers/how-tos/ongoing-maintainers-tasks.rst

 Responding to PRs
 *****************

 Our goal for PR response time is that they are "triaged" within a week of receipt.
-This does not mean that review happens within a week, but that the PR is acknowledged and scheduled for review in line with the maintainers other priorities.
-This response time goal is onging.
+This does not mean that review happens within a week, but that the PR is acknowledged and scheduled for review in line with the maintainer's other priorities.
+This response time goal is ongoing.
 So when an author responds to feedback, the goal is the same.

 One of the scarcest resources of an open-source project is contributor and maintainer time.
 It is ideal that once a review starts, that it can be finalized as a single piece of work, say within the boundaries of a single sprint.